Broaden your knowledge

 Independent Living and Life Skills

 Once a week, students get together as a full group to participate in interactive workshops and discussions.
 Monday Programming is designed to support student learning through a variety of multi-modal sessions to relay pertinent life skill learning objectives.
 Programming happens each week and all students are expected to be in attendance.
-It is one of the core pieces of the Dynamy model.
+It is one of the core fragments of the Dynamy model.

 Workshops touch on a variety of subjects and tend to change year to year, as student interest shifts.
 Dynamy staff facilitates and plans Monday Programming to fit the needs of students in the current class.
 Early on students are surveyed for interest on certain subjects and planning progresses from there.